19 Freelance Writing Niches and How To Choose Yours

 • Brand story emails

-Potential earnings: Email marketing writers usually charge anywhere from $15-$40 per hour.
+Potential earnings: Email marketing writers usually charge between $15 and $40 per hour.

 7. Healthcare and medical writing

-The types of content medical writers are typically expected to write include:
+Below are some of the common types of content medical writers are expected to write.

 • Journal articles